Entomophagy in humans: Precursors of humans and insect consumption

 Ancient hominids might have gathered termites similarly to this bonobo using a stick tool.

 Evidence suggests that evolutionary precursors of Homo sapiens were entomophagous and arachnophagous.
 Insectivory also features to various degrees amongst extant primates, such as marmosets and tamarins, and some researchers suggest that the earliest primates were nocturnal, arboreal insectivores.
 Similarly, most extant apes are insectivorous to some degree.

-The archaeological record, in the form of bone tools with wear marks, shows that early hominids such as Australopithecus robustus would gather termites for consumption.
+The archaeological record, in the form of bone tools with wear marks, shows that early hominids such as Paranthropus robustus would gather termites for consumption.
 Lesnik also reviews multiple studies concluding that wear marks running along the length of the bone are indicative of tools used for digging up termite mounds.
 These markings are different than those on tools that might have been used to dig up plants and roots, which would have wear marks in multiple directions from digging at a horizontal angle and possibly hitting rocks which are not present in termite hills.
-Similarly a review of isotope studies show that A. robustus was not eating large amounts of plants and fruits as a source of protein, but it was instead being fulfilled by other means such as animal or insect protein.
+Similarly a review of isotope studies show that P. robustus was not eating large amounts of plants and fruits as a source of protein, but it was instead being fulfilled by other means such as animal or insect protein.

 Modern human's larger brain size is often attributed to the theory that it was made possible due to an increase in the consumption of meat.
 The remains of KNM-ER 1808, a specimen of Homo erectus dated to around 1.8 million years ago, has often been used as evidence for the hunter model due to its abnormal bone growths pointing to hypervitaminosis A from consuming excess animal liver.
 However, Mark Skinner has proposed that consuming bee larvae and pupae could also provide enough vitamin A to cause hypervitaminosis A. Due to insects nutritional value and abundance, they would also be able to provide the necessary amount of protein required for hominin such as H. erectus.

+Research in 2026 used analysis of dental calculuses of ancient Europeans to determine the prevalence of entomophagy in Neanderthals and anatomically modern Homo sapiens.
+This research showed that Neanderthals from multiple regions participated frequently in entomophagy, at similar levels to what is seen in Western Chimpanzees.
+They showed a notable preference for the order Diptera.
+Modern humans on the other hand demonstrated much less evidence for entomophagy.

 Carving of Cave grasshopper on animal bone discovered in the Magdalenian grotto of Les Trois Frères indicates a possible link with food magic.